 BMW 5 Series Overview

-The 535i is refined and fuel efficient.
-In our tests, the turbocharged six-cylinder engine delivered smooth and strong acceleration, and its eight-speed automatic shifted imperceptibly.
-At 23 mpg overall, fuel economy is commendable for such a substantial sedan.
-While the ride is impressive, handling is disappointing.
-This is mainly because of the car's vague steering and pronounced understeer at its limits.
+No matter your tastes, the 5 Series has an engine to satisfy your appetite.
+In our tests, the turbo six-cylinder in the 535i delivered strong, smooth acceleration, and the eight-speed automatic shifted imperceptibly.
+At 23-mpg overall, fuel economy is commendable for such a quick and substantial sedan.
+For the frugal-minded, hybrid and diesel models are available; Autobahn-stormers can opt for the top-level M5 and its 560-hp 4.4-liter turbo V8.
+The ride is elegant and composed, but the car's vague steering and pronounced understeer at its limits take it down a peg in the fun-to-drive quotient.
 Interior fit and finish is excellent, but some controls are overcomplicated.
-Hybrid and diesel models are available.
-The top-level M5 puts out 560 hp from its 4.4-liter turbocharged V8.
-Reliability of all versions has been average or better.
+Reliability of most versions has been average or better.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).